 1. Help Center

-How to Export Reporting data through API Insights Pull API
+How to Export Reporting Data through Ad Revenue Insights' Pull API

-If you would like to collect Reporting data from API Insights, this short guide will help you build the API call, and explain the basics
+If you want to collect reporting data from Ad Revenue Insights, this short guide will help you build the API call and explain the basics.

-API Insights come with a Pull API, in order for you to utilize the API data we collect in other systems, or maybe just for data dumps.
+The Ad Revenue Insights module includes a Pull API, allowing you to use the collected data in other systems or simply for data exports.

-2. Get the credentials for the new Admin user, that you would like to use as the API connection User.
+2. Credentials: Obtain the credentials for the Admin User you plan to use as the API connection user.

-3. Make sure you have the right URL.
-All clients have their own unique Domain URL, and your account is no different, so please ask your Techncial Account Manager for the correct domain to call.
+3. API URL: Ensure you have the correct URL.
+Each client has a unique domain URL, and your account is no exception.
+Please contact your Technical Account Manager to confirm the correct domain to use.

-This example highlights the functions with some explanations, that are being more detailed in the later section:
+This example highlights the functions with brief explanations, which will be covered in more detail in a later section:

 from datetime import datetime